Peanut Butter Fingers

 (Can you spot the bald eagle?)

-Early Monday morning, we drove a little over and hour from Seward to Cooper Landing, Alaska, to meet up with our guide, Jason.
-I know the seemingly endless sunlight can be a headache in the summer months in Alaska but we liked it far more than we anticipated during our trip.
+Early Monday morning, we drove a little over an hour from Seward to Cooper Landing, Alaska, to meet up with our guide, Jason.
+I know the seemingly endless sunlight can be a headache in the summer months in Alaska.
+But we liked it far more than we anticipated during our trip.
 (Sunset was around midnight while sunrise was around 5 a.m.)
-The sun was always shining before we were awake, even on our early morning fishing days, and it was nice to have stretches of longer sunlight when we were out later in the evenings — especially on our long travel day.
+The sun was always shining before we were awake, even on our early morning fishing days.
+And it was nice to have stretches of longer sunlight when we were out later in the evenings — especially on our long travel day.
 Eye masks and noise machines worked well for us for sleep!

 kenai salmon fishing alaska family vacation